Leadership Lessons from Advertising Week Europe

-Speaking on the secrets of Growth Drivers, hosted by Brand Learning, Kerris Bright the CMO of Virgin Media made a frank admission that the qualities that get leaders to the top may need to be tempered and balanced once in a leadership role.
+Speaking in a session hosted by Brand Learning, Kerris Bright the CMO of Virgin Media made a frank admission that the qualities that get leaders to the top may need to be tempered and balanced once in a leadership role.
 “Trying to balance those behavioural skills that have maybe helped you cut through and stand out on your way up, to then be the leader of a business and to need to really collaborate - that’s a conflict for some people.
 To really transform businesses requires huge amounts of collaboration at the top”.

 Collaboration was another theme for the all-female panel session "Who Rules the World, Girls".
 Lauren Laverne, Cofounder, The Pool and Broadcaster, BBC 6Music explained that "collaboration rather than competition has been one of the most rewarding aspects’ of founding The Pool" (her online platform for interesting and inspiring content for busy women).
 Not only can collaboration be enjoyable it can also mean the difference between success and failure.
 Back to Abi Morgan: "when writers say ‘I’m the only person who can write this story’… I think ‘you’re going to fail’".
 Instead, success comes from "being brutally open to change."

 Successfully translating curiosity, collaborative working and a desire to fix the ‘value equation’ for consumers takes an extra ingredient.
 Alex James, Cheese Maker & Bass Player BLUR, expressed the mettle needed in "committing to something you really care about" because it "sort of exposes you to ridicule."
 He said "passion makes you vulnerable, but that vulnerability is the trademark of doing something new, something worthwhile."
-This was echoed by Hayley Spurling, Group Client & Brand VP of Brand Learning who illustrated the hallmarks of leaders that drive growth, based on extensive research as part of the global Growth Drivers Study.
-Growth driving leaders have the courage and commitment to make a stand for their vision and publicly commit to it.
+This was echoed by Hayley Spurling, Group Client & Brand VP of Brand Learning who illustrated the hallmarks of leaders that drive growth, with the courage and commitment to make a stand for their vision and publicly commit to it.